 Different people have different definitions of what constitutes an emergency.
 The best definition of a maintenance emergency is something that can no longer await a return call or email, and which can cause damage to the premises, your health, your safety, your personal property, or will run up your water bill significantly if not handled immediately.
 Please read this entire page carefully before proceeding to obtain the quickest service.

 a) You have made a reasonable effort to contact me, and

 b) You have a genuine maintenance emergency that can no longer await my response.

 If you contact these individuals without first making a reasonable effort to contact me depending on the nature of the situation, you will be responsible for the cost of the service call.

 If you lock yourself out you will need to call a locksmith at your expense if I am unavailable.
 Keep in mind that breaking a window to get in will cost more than a locksmith.

 If you have a water leak, you can temporarily shut off the water using the cutoff valves below toilets and sinks.
-If you live at University Gardens, you can also turn off your water from the rear of the building as mentioned in your lease.
-(Units A-10 through A-18 have the cutoff handle by your water heater in a closet.)
-If you are at Chapel Hill InnTown apartments, the water shutoff for units 2 through 7 are under your kitchen sink.
+If you are at Chapel Hill InnTown apartments, you can shut off water to the entire apartment using the spigot under your kitchen sink for units 2 through 7 are under your kitchen sink.
 For unit 1, it is outside in the ground underneath the window next to the office door inside a black plastic box.

 For electrical problems, first check your circuit breakers before doing anything else.
 They are usually located behind your apartment outside in the back.
 To reset a breaker, you have to flip it all the way off before flipping it back on.